Peter Hoffmann

 ;

-Ingesting parquet data from the azure blob storage uses the similar command, and determines the different file format from the file extension.
-Beside csv and parquet quite some more data formats like json, jsonlines, ocr and avro are supported.
-According to the documentation it is also possible to specify the format by appending with (format="parquet")
+Ingesting Parquet data from Azure Blob Storage uses a similar command and determines the file format from the file extension.
+Besides CSV and Parquet, many more data formats like JSON, JSON Lines, ORC, and Avro are supported.
+According to the documentation, it is also possible to specify the format by appending with (format="parquet").

 .ingest into table nytaxi_parquet